-Last month I was asked to write a transition lens review.
-For those of you who don’t know, glasses that have transition lenses—also known as light adjusting, light adaptive, photochromic lenses, or the brand Transitions—are clear indoors and become tinted when exposed to outside light.
+Last month I was asked to write a transitions lens review.
+For those of you who don’t know, glasses that have transitions lenses—also known as light adjusting, light adaptive, photochromic lenses, or the brand Transitions—are clear indoors and become tinted when exposed to outside light.
 So instead of having to carry around a pair of sunglasses and a pair of eyeglasses (and a case to store whichever pair you’re not currently wearing), you have a super convenient, all-in-one pair of eyewear.
-EyeBuyDirect offers two types of light adaptive lenses, basic photochromic lenses and premium Transitions Adaptive.
-In order to write this transition lens review, I wore a pair glasses with photochromic lenses for one week and then switched to a pair with Transitions for another week.
-Here’s what I learned about transition lenses after two weeks of testing.
+Eyebuydirect offers two types of light adaptive lenses, basic photochromic lenses and premium Transitions Adaptive.
+In order to write this transitions lens review, I wore a pair glasses with photochromic lenses for one week and then switched to a pair with Transitions for another week.
+Here’s what I learned about transitions lenses after two weeks of testing.

 Photochromic vs. Transitions Lenses

 Eyebuydirect’s photochromic and Transitions lenses both have the same tint selections: gray and brown.
 To keep things consistent for my transitions lens review, I decided to go with gray for both pairs.
 The tint for both the photochromic and Transitions lenses provide great comfort in direct sunlight.
 However, if you want a truer sunglasses look, you may prefer Transitions.
 The basic photochromic lenses were great for keeping the sun out of my eyes during my walks to work, but the tint for the Transitions Adaptive lenses was much truer to traditional sunglasses.